 Senior year - 2024, Seattle University Fastpitch

-After a brief stent in personal banking (college job turned full-time with aspirations of working in securities), I took a leap of faith into the world of chemicals.
-Reflection here always makes me think how I started my education and fascination with science, transitioned to a focus on business, and here I am working within the chemical industry day-to-day as a blend of both worlds.
+After a brief stint in personal banking, what began as a college job turned full-time with aspirations of working in securities, I took a leap of faith into the world of chemicals.
+When I reflect on that moment, I often think about how my education and early fascination with science eventually transitioned into a focus on business, and how I now find myself working within the chemical industry day to day as a blend of both worlds.

-A new path and new life began on March 5, 2005 – starting as an Operations Assistant meant I would learn the business inside out – how the sausage is made, if you will.
-This would create a foundation for my path and allow me to understand the cradle to grave processes, see challenges and changes first-hand, and sharpen my attention to details and customer service.
+A new path and a new life began on March 5, 2005.
+Starting as an Operations Assistant meant learning the business from the inside out, how the sausage is made, if you will.
+That role laid the foundation for everything that followed.
+It allowed me to understand cradle-to-grave processes, experience challenges and change firsthand, and sharpen my attention to detail, accountability, and customer service in a very real way.

 Focused and Productive.... a tradeshow lifestyle